merrittal/ENGR321-Drone-Delivery-data-dashboard/README.md

 # Drone Delivery Data Dashboard

 A dashboard system that enables an autonomous drone to pick up and deliver a package from a sender to a designated destination.
-The system supports the complete delivery workflow — from package request through navigation, delivery monitoring, and proof of delivery.
+The system supports the complete delivery workflow from package request through navigation, delivery monitoring, and proof of delivery.

 ## Overview

-The Drone Delivery Data Dashboard is designed to coordinate and visualize the end-to-end lifecycle of an autonomous package delivery.
+The Drone Delivery Data Dashboard is designed to coordinate and visualize the lifecycle of an autonomous package delivery.
 It provides real-time visibility into drone operations, enabling users to request deliveries, track drone navigation, monitor delivery status, and confirm successful drop-off.

 ## Features